datasnack/dh-ghana/README.md

     $ docker-compose exec datahub python manage.py restore ./data/<downloaded *.dump file>

-Finally, run the following command to create a new admin user with which you can log in into the backend:
+Finally, run the following command to create a new user with which you can log in into the backend:

     $ docker-compose exec datahub python manage.py createsuperuser